20lives/dmote/doc/options.md

 ##### Section `bolt`

 The part of a `lock`-style support that does not print as part of the keyboard case.
+This bolt, named by analogy with a lock, is not to be confused with the threaded fasteners holding it in place.

 ###### Parameter `clearance`